 Biergarten Cookbook

-In Germany Biergartens aren’t just about drinking, many people take along a picnic of dips, salads, and even warm foods that make an afternoon more gemütlich.
+In Germany, Biergartens aren’t just about drinking; many people take along a picnic of dips, salads, and even warm foods that make an afternoon more gemütlich.
 Our family loves to visit local Breweries here in the US, but many don’t serve food.
 Since they allow us to bring food in, I always do (drinking without a base to soak up the alcohol doesn’t make sense to me).
-This little Biergarten cookbook is loaded with traditional Bavarian recipes with a leaning toward “take along” foods.
-You will find recipes for soups, sausages, noodle and potato dishes… even sweet baked desserts.
-And to make it easy to transport, the book gives tips on packing your foods so that they arrive safely.
+This little Biergarten cookbook is loaded with traditional Bavarian recipes, with a leaning toward “take along” foods.
+You will find recipes for soups, sausages, noodles, potato dishes, and even sweet baked desserts.
+To make the food easy to transport, the book gives tips on packing your food so that it arrives safely.

 Biergarten Cookbook: Traditional Bavarian Recipes